fusepool/silklinking/README.md

 interlinking service, available to other components.
 It lies in between silk-fusepool-bundle component and any other component that needs an interlinking service.
 The silk-fusepool-bundle component must be installed in the OSGi framework from the silk-fusepool-bundle/target folder.
 The interlinker-service component must be installed from interlinker-service/target folder.
-In order to make the interlinker service deployable in the OSGi environment the datalifecycle component must also be installed as currently the Interlinker interface is included in its source code.
-The datalifecycle component is an application that uses the interlinking service provided by silk-fusepool-bundle component through the interlinker-service component.
+The datalifecycle component is an application that uses the interlinking service implemented by silk-fusepool-bundle component through the interlinker-service component.
 The silk-fusepool-bundle can also be used directly, without using the Interlinker interface, by the silklinkingengine bundle.
 See that project for more info.